ShrewdSpirit/credman/Docs.md

 ### Syncing with remote
 `$ credman remote/r sync/u [profile]`

 Server will only keep your user profile file and doesn't do any magic on it.
 The file won't be decrypted or processed on server so all of your synced data will be safe and only the profile owner can decrypt the file.
-Also **KEEP IN MIND** to run a sync after you do any changes on your profile on any device you do the change.
-Server won't process changes or conflicts.
+If your profile is more up to date than the one on server, it will be uploaded otherwise it will be downloaded.

 ### Deleting remote
 `$ credman remote/r remove/r [profile]`

-# Server management
+## Server management
+**NOTE:** Server management is a work in progress and this document explains future usage and might change.

-You can run a host for multiple clients since each client will be identified by their username and access password.
+You can run a host for multiple clients since each client will be identified by their username.

 Changing a server's configuration using management commands might interrupt existing client connections.

-All server management actions require you to give server password.

 ### Starting server
 `$ credman server/sv start`